Lee Mendelson

-Leland Maurice Mendelson (March 24, 1933 – December 25, 2019) was an American animation producer and executive producer of many Peanuts animated specials.
+Leland Maurice Mendelson (March 24, 1933 – December 25, 2019) was an American television producer of more than 100 programs, including A Charlie Brown Christmas (1965) and additional Peanuts specials.
+He won four Peabody Awards and 12 Emmy Awards with his company, Lee Mendelson Film Productions.

-Biography
+Early life and education

-Mendelson was born in San Francisco and grew up in San Mateo graduating from San Mateo High School.
-He graduated from Stanford University in 1954 with a degree in English.
-He was a lieutenant in the Air Force for three years.
-He then worked several years for his father, a vegetable grower and shipper.
+Mendelson was born in San Francisco on March 24, 1933.
+He grew up in San Mateo and graduated from San Mateo High School.
+In 1954 graduated from Stanford University with a degree in English.
+He then served for three years as a lieutenant in the Air Force.
+He worked several years for his father, a vegetable grower and shipper.

 Career

-Mendelson's career in television began in 1961, when he started working at San Francisco's KPIX-TV, where he created public service announcements.
-A fortunate find of some antique film footage of the 1915 San Francisco World's Fair led to Mendelson's first production, a documentary entitled The Innocent Fair.
-The documentary was the first in a series on the history of the city, San Francisco Pageant, for which Mendelson won a Peabody Award.
+In 1961, Mendelson began his television career by creating public service announcements for KPIX-TV in San Francisco.
+A fortunate find of some antique film footage of the 1915 San Francisco World's Fair led him to produce his first documentary, The Innocent Fair, a program covering local history.
+It led to a series, San Francisco Pageant, for which Mendelson won a Peabody Award.

+He left KPIX in 1963 to form his own television and film production company, Lee Mendelson Film Productions, based in Burlingame, California.
+His first work was a documentary on Willie Mays, A Man Named Mays, which aired nationally on NBC.

+Peanuts

-Mendelson left KPIX in 1963 to form his own production company.
-His first work was a documentary on Willie Mays, A Man Named Mays.
-Shortly after the documentary aired, Mendelson came across a Peanuts comic strip that revolved around Charlie Brown's baseball team.
-Mendelson thought that since he'd just "done the world's greatest baseball player, now [he] should do the world's worst baseball player, Charlie Brown."
-Mendelson approached Peanuts creator Charles Schulz with the idea of producing a documentary on Schulz and his strip.
-Schulz, who had enjoyed the Mays documentary, readily agreed.
-The unaired 1963 documentary, A Boy Named Charlie Brown, was the beginning of a 30-year collaboration between Schulz and Mendelson.
+Mendelson saw a Peanuts comic strip about Charlie Brown's baseball team and figured that since he had just "done the world's greatest baseball player, now [he] should do the world's worst baseball player, Charlie Brown."
+Peanuts creator Charles Schulz, who had enjoyed the Willie Mays program, eagerly agreed to the documentary, marking the start to a 30-year collaboration.
+The documentary, completed in 1963 and titled A Boy Named Charlie Brown, went unaired because Mendelson failed to find a network.

-While Mendelson was attempting to find a market for the Schulz documentary, he was approached by The Coca-Cola Company, who asked him if he was interested in producing an animated Christmas special for television.
-Mendelson was, and he immediately contacted Schulz in regards to using the Peanuts characters.
-Schulz in turn suggested hiring animator and director Bill Melendez, whom Schulz had worked with while creating a Peanuts-themed advertising campaign for the Ford Motor Company.
-Mendelson also hired jazz composer Vince Guaraldi after hearing "Cast Your Fate to the Wind", a Guaraldi-composed song while driving across the Golden Gate Bridge.
+"Originally nobody wanted [A Charlie Brown Christmas].
+All three networks turned it down as did the major advertising agencies and sponsors.
+I was going nuts.
+I knew we had something here — everybody loves Charles Schultz’s strip.
+It was already 15 years old and had been on the cover of Time magazine.